Investigating Amazon.com's Standing In Broadline Retail Industry Compared To Competitors

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-With a Price to Earnings ratio of 35.18, which is 0.99x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.
+At 35.06, the stock's Price to Earnings ratio is 0.94x less than the industry average, suggesting favorable growth potential.

-With a relatively high Price to Sales ratio of 3.27, which is 2.07x the industry average, the stock might be considered overvalued based on sales performance.
+The Price to Sales ratio of 3.26, which is 1.98x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.

-The company has a lower Return on Equity (ROE) of 7.34%, which is 1.58% below the industry average.
-This indicates potential inefficiency in utilizing equity to generate profits, which could be attributed to various factors.
+The company has a higher Return on Equity (ROE) of 7.34%, which is 0.1% above the industry average.
+This suggests efficient use of equity to generate profits and demonstrates profitability and growth potential.

-The company's revenue growth of 10.49% is significantly lower compared to the industry average of 22.22%.
-This indicates a potential fall in the company's sales performance.
+With a revenue growth of 10.49%, which is much lower than the industry average of 27.94%, the company is experiencing a notable slowdown in sales expansion.

 Debt To Equity Ratio